andreagorsche/tablebooking/README.md

 Plus 5 redirects to confirm actions have taken place:
 1. confirmation for the booking
 2. confirmation for the booking update
+3. confirmation for being waitlisted
-3. asking for confirmation before deletion
+4. asking for confirmation before deletion
-4. confirmation deletion
+5. confirmation deletion
-5. asking for confirmation before sign out
+6. asking for confirmation before sign out

 ## Skeleton Plane